PaulC91/shinyauthr/README.md

 I'm not a security professional so cannot guarantee this authentication procedure to be foolproof.
 It is ultimately the shiny app developer's responsibility not to expose any sensitive content to the client without the necessary login criteria being met.

 I would welcome any feedback on any potential vulnerabilities in the process.
 I know that apps hosted on a server without an SSL certificate could be open to interception of user names and passwords submitted by a user.
-As such I would not recommend the use of shinyauthr without an HTTPS connection.
+As such I would not recommend the use of shinyauthr without a HTTPS connection.

 For apps intended for use within commercial organisations, I would recommend one of RStudio's commercial shiny hosting options, or [shinyproxy](https://www.shinyproxy.io/), both of which have built in authentication options.